 - 70 per cent corporate performance and 30 per cent individual performance for Ms. Flint.
-This reflects that the President and Chief Executive Officer has overall responsibility for the achievement of key performance measures and therefore CEO compensation is closely tied to corporate performance; and - 50 per cent corporate performance and 50 per cent individual performance for the other Named Executive Officers.
+This reflects that the President and Chief Executive Officer has overall responsibility for the achievement of key performance measures, and therefore, CEO compensation is closely tied to corporate performance; and - 50 per cent corporate performance and 50 per cent individual performance for the other Named Executive Officers.

-Typically, entitlement to awards under the annual STIP is measured by comparing actual results against individual and corporate performance goals established at the beginning of the year.
-Due to the impact of COVID-19 on the aviation industry, established measures and formulae for 2020 corporate performance were unusable.
-A revised approach to assessing corporate performance, including amended corporate and individual goals and the adoption of a financial health multiplier was implemented.
+Entitlement for awards under the annual STIP is measured by comparing actual results against individual and corporate performance goals established prior to the beginning of the year.
+The STIP is based on individual and corporate performance achievements against objectives set out in the chart below, and due to the continued impact of COVID-19 on the aviation industry, the continued use of the financial health multiplier implemented in 2020.

-The corporate performance component of the STIP in 2020 consisted of achievement against the following four amended corporate goals:
+The corporate performance component of the STIP in 2021 consisted of achievement against the following four amended corporate goals: